The MiSTer Station

 The result of a custom background and the MiSTer Station logo.

-Tips: Find some wallpapers to use with the above template here (wallpaperflare.com):
+Tips: Find some wallpapers to use with the above template here (in wallpaperflare.com):

 More UI tips